lksing/Program-Optimization-Internship-Project/README.md

 - **Anticipating Stakeholder Questions:** Before presenting to hospitality executives, I focused on keeping my findings concise and actionable but wasn’t sure what specific questions they would have.
 Reviewing my workflow in detail helped me confidently address queries about my methodology, reinforcing the importance of being able to provide clear explanations for stakeholder trust.

 ## Learnings
-- **I learned to ask often:** how can I do this process better?
-Initially, I relied on manual methods like Excel VLOOKUP, which became inefficient with large datasets.
+- **I learned to ask often: How can I do this process better?** Initially, I relied on manual methods like importing csv files into Excel, which became inefficient with large datasets.
 Recognizing these limitations, I explored better tools and transitioned to using BigQuery, significantly improving scalability and efficiency.
 - **I also learned to ask myself frequently: why can I trust my numbers?** Since I was new to the industry, I lacked an intuitive feel for the data.
 To ensure accuracy, I regularly consulted subject matter experts to validate my queries and refine my approach.
 - **Lastly, I learned to take an active role in clarifying the ask.** Complex data relationships sometimes led the team off track from our primary goal, but learning to ask how each step contributed to program deletions helped us stay focused on the most impactful analysis.